 If the kitchen is the heart of the home, the pantry is the soul!
-No matter how large or small your pantry is, be it a single cabinet, a shelving unit, or a walk-in space, it is essential to your daily cooking routine.
+No matter how large or small your pantry is, be it a single cabinet, a stairwell, a shelving unit, or a walk-in space, it is essential to your daily cooking routine.

 Unfortunately, that means a messy pantry can make meal prep or even snack time far more stressful than it has to be.
 Luckily, with a free afternoon and a few simple steps, you can make your pantry functional once more.

 Check out these seven tips on how to organize a kitchen pantry to maximize your storage space and minimize stress in the kitchen!

 The first step in learning how to organize your pantry is to remove everything!
 We know – it seems counterintuitive, but taking everything out will help you better understand what you have and give you a clean slate for a welcoming and organized space.

 - Weed out expired items

 - Donate or throw away anything in-date that your family won’t eat

 - Donate or sell any unwanted or unused cooking or serving pieces